ShivamBhosale/100DaysOfCode/index.md

 ## Day 55 - Cryptocurrency Price Visualiser using Streamlit
 I deployed my previously created Cryptocurrency Price Visualiser on streamlit.
 It can convert most of the cryptocurrencies into some of the popular local currency.

+## Day56 - Edge detection in OpenCV
+Today I made an edge detection in OpenCV and practised a few questions from cracking the coding interview.